KorfLab/SABR/README.md

 - `TUTORIAL.md` a quick walk-through to check that things work
 - `INFO.md` some behind-the-scenes information
 - `NOTES.md` random stuff the devs are thinking about or working on
-- `bakeoff` top-level program for running a bakeoff
+- `bakeoff` top-level program for assessing aligners
 - `env/` directory of conda environments for different platforms
 - `data/` directory with some sample files (1% of favorite genomes)
-- `src/` directory with programs that run various parts of the bakeoff
+- `src/` directory with programs that run various parts of the analyses
 - `2025/` directory with specifics for the 2025 study